-Give this dish a try and I am sure you will love it!
+Give this sausage and kale pasta a try and I am sure you will love it!

-- 1 package of lasagna noodles broken into chunky pieces do not use the pre-cooked lasagna noodles
+- 1 package of uncooked lasagna noodles each sheet broken into 3 pieces

-- 2 small bunches of kale leaves with the leafy part cut off of the stems and then cut thin (discard stems since they are tough)
+- 2 small bunches of kale with the leafy part cut off of the stems and then cut thin (discard stems since they are tough)

-- 1 small pint of baby bella mushrooms or button mushrooms
+- 1 pint Baby bella mushrooms or button mushrooms

 - 3 cloves garlic minced